The Wild North: Plot

-Jules Vincent, a French-Canadian trapper (Stewart Granger), while in a northern Canadian town, helps an attractive Indian singer (Cyd Charisse), fend off unwanted attentions from a drunken Max Brody (Howard Petrie).
+Jules Vincent, a French-Canadian trapper, while in a northern Canadian town, helps an attractive Indian singer, fend off unwanted attentions from a drunken Max Brody.
 The next day, Vincent sets off by canoe into the Canadian wilderness, taking the Indian girl up north to her tribe, now accompanied by a contrite Brody.

-When only Vincent and the Indian girl arrive at her Chippewa village, Vincent tells the chief (John War Eagle) that Brody had acted recklessly by trying to run the rapids, and that he then tried to shoot Brody in the shoulder to graze it and frighten him, but that he accidentally killed Brody when the canoe pitched wildly and spoiled his aim.
+When only Vincent and the Indian girl arrive at her Chippewa village, Vincent tells the chief that Brody had acted recklessly by trying to run the rapids, and that he then tried to shoot Brody in the shoulder to graze it and frighten him, but that he accidentally killed Brody when the canoe pitched wildly and spoiled his aim.
 Intent on avoiding arrest for murder, Vincent heads alone into the wilderness.
-After North-West Mounted Police (NWMP) Constable Pedley (Wendell Corey) arrives at the village on another matter, he learns about Brody's death.
+After North-West Mounted Police (NWMP) Constable Pedley arrives at the village on another matter, he learns about Brody's death.

 Pedley finds Vincent's cabin where the Indian girl tells him that Vincent is not a murderer.
 The NWMP Constable, however, is determined to bring Vincent in, saying running away makes the trapper look guilty.

-While on his trapline, Vincent finds a half-frozen Father Simon (Morgan Farley) who had gone into the wilderness, to try to persuade the trapper to turn himself in.
+While on his trapline, Vincent finds a half-frozen Father Simon who had gone into the wilderness, to try to persuade the trapper to turn himself in.
 As Father Simon pleads with Vincent and utters his dying words, Pedley arrives to arrest Vincent.
 Despite Vincent's warnings that the weather will turn worse, Pedley takes Vincent into custody and starts a long trek back to the NWMP station.

 During the treacherous trip, Vincent tries in vain to overpower Pedley, whom he nicknames "Bebi.”
-When two lost trappers, Ruger (Ray Teal) and Sloan (Clancy Cooper) menace them, offering Vincent a chance to escape, Pedley observes that they will know "how good a man" Vincent is.
+When two lost trappers, Ruger and Sloan menace them, offering Vincent a chance to escape, Pedley observes that they will know "how good a man" Vincent is.
 Vincent proves his character by helping to overpower the trappers and send them away.
 Later, Pedley's leg is badly injured when he steps in a trap.
 Vincent helps him break free.
 They face an avalanche and a wolf attack, and an unlikely bond slowly forms between the two men.
 Despite Vincent's efforts, Pedley deteriorates, mentally and physically, or as Vincent puts it, "blanking out".
 Although he could abandon Pedley to certain death by freezing, Vincent continues to support the constable, handcuffing him to the sled to keep him moving.
-Eventually, he abandons the sled to have the dogs lead a delirious Pedley to the cabin.
+Eventually, he abandons the sled and allows the dogs to lead a delirious Pedley to the cabin.